Synchronizing Dynamical Systems: Shift Spaces and $K$-Theory: Introduction

-In Section \ref{sec:even-shift} through Section \ref{sec:minimal} we will be presenting several examples which demonstrate some of the possible behavior that can be observed in a synchronizing shift.
-These examples will demonstrate that the techniques of \cite{deeley2022} that have been specialized to shift spaces in the current paper.
-We will give examples for which \begin{enumerate}[(i)] \item the set of non-synchronizing points is a single point (Section \ref{sec:even-shift}), \item the set of non-synchronizing points is infinite (Section \ref{sec:dc-shift}), \item the rank of the $K$-theory of the homoclinic algebra is infinite (Section \ref{context-free-shift}), \item the quotient algebra can be described intrinsically (Section \ref{sec:gicar}) \item and lastly an example where the set of non-synchronizing points is a minimal shift space (Section \ref{sec:minimal}). \end{enumerate} The even shift, denoted $X_\ev$, is presented in Section \ref{sec:even-shift}.
+In Section \ref{sec:even-shift} through Section \ref{sec:minimal} contains several examples.
+They demonstrate some of the possible behavior (both at the shift level and the $C^\ast$-algebra level) that can be observed in a synchronizing shift.
+We give examples for which \begin{enumerate}[(i)] \item the set of non-synchronizing points is a single point (Section \ref{sec:even-shift}), \item the set of non-synchronizing points is infinite (Section \ref{sec:dc-shift}), \item a sofic shift whose synchronizing ideal is not Morita equivalent to one of a shift of finite type (Section \ref{sec:sofic-not-finite}), \item the rank of the $K$-theory of the homoclinic algebra is infinite (Section \ref{context-free-shift}), \item the quotient algebra can be described intrinsically (Section \ref{sec:gicar}) \item and lastly an example where the set of non-synchronizing points is a minimal shift space (Section \ref{sec:minimal}). \end{enumerate} The even shift, denoted $X_\ev$, is presented in Section \ref{sec:even-shift}.
 This is intended to be a complete example where all invariants are computed.
-We remark that Thomsen has computed the Bratteli diagram for the homoclinic algebra of the even shift in \cite{thomsen2010c}, although our computation is much more explicit.
-The even shift has a single non-synchronizing point, and thus we obtain the short exact sequence We also discuss how the failure of the even shift to be a shift of finite type can be seen through the fact that the homoclinic algebra of the even shift is not Morita equivalent to the tensor product of its heteroclinic algebras.
+We remark that Thomsen has computed the Bratteli diagram for the homoclinic algebra of the even shift in \cite{thomsen2010c}, although our computation is perhaps more explicit.
+The even shift has a single non-synchronizing point, and thus we obtain the short exact sequence where $\I_\sync(X_\ev, \sigma)$ is completely understood using the golden mean shifts (which is both the minimal right and left resolving cover of the even shift).
+We also discuss how the failure of the even shift to be a shift of finite type can be seen through the fact that the homoclinic algebra of the even shift is not Morita equivalent to the tensor product of its heteroclinic algebras.

-However it is not the case the set of non-synchronizing points must be finite or even countable --- such an example is demonstrated in the case of the charge-constrained shift in Section \ref{sec:dc-shift}.
+However it is not the case the set of non-synchronizing points must be finite or even countable --- such an example is demonstrated in the case of the charge-constrained shift (which is of almost finite type) in Section \ref{sec:dc-shift}.
 Also note for the shift space in Section \ref{sec:gicar}, the subshift of non-synchronizing points is exactly the full 2-shift.